Drowning in data? Effective dashboard designs turn information overload into insights at a glance. Cut through your data with user-friendly design.

 5. Follow the five-second rule

-The five-second rule states that a user trying to find information from a dashboard should be able to get it within 5 seconds.
+The five-second rule states that a user trying to find information from a dashboard screen should be able to get it within 5 seconds.
 If the user has to spend more time trying to gather the required information, it means the dashboard is not efficient enough.
-All the relevant information and the most urgent queries of users should be answered within 5 seconds, that is, at first glance.

-6. Define layout and flow
+6. Define dashboard layout and flow

 Since dashboards are rich in information, creating a basic skeleton for the composition is essential for good user experience.
 To bring alignment and consistency, grids can be used to define the layout.